albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 ## Different annotations formats

 Bounding boxes are rectangles that mark objects on an image.
 There are multiple formats of bounding boxes annotations.
-Each format uses its specific representation of bouning boxes coordinates.
+Each format uses its specific representation of bounding boxes coordinates.
 Albumentations supports four formats: `pascal_voc`, `albumentations`, `coco`, and `yolo` .

 Let's take a look at each of those formats and how they represent coordinates of bounding boxes.